 Overall, Todoist offers a matured package that doesn’t leave much to be desired.
 Of course, this also makes it easy to delegate tasks and manage them in a team.
 Segmented projects and sub-tasks allow for much higher clarity within complex task relations.
 All of these features are available for free.

-However, if you want to work with comments, or sort tasks via tags and filters, you need a premium account.
-This one comes in at a reasonable 28.99 Euro a year.
+However, if you want to work with comments, or sort tasks via tags and filters, you need a pro account.
+This one comes in at a reasonable 4 Euro a month.
 You can inform yourself about the different plans here. (dpe)

 Jorte is a calendar from the land of the rising sun which should explain the playful, corny design to the western eyes.
 Jorte is available for smartphones under iOS, Android, and Windows, as well as a web app called Jorte Cloud.
 Regarding the looks, all types of bad taste are supplied, with even a cinnamon-like design being selectable.